apache/flink/docs/dev/table/sqlClient.md

 This configuration:

 - defines an environment with a table source `MyTableSource` that reads from a CSV file,
-- defines a view `MyCustomView` that declares a virtual table using a SQL query,
+- defines a view `MyCustomView` that declares a virtual table using an SQL query,
 - defines a user-defined function `myUDF` that can be instantiated using the class name and two constructor parameters,
 - connects to two Hive catalogs and uses `catalog_1` as the current catalog with `mydb1` as the current database of the catalog,
 - uses the old planner in streaming mode for running statements with event-time characteristic and a parallelism of 1,